 a visual exploration of the darkest side of brazilian folkloric tales

-<2019> Student finalist in the Illustration category at the 4th Latin Design Awards <2018> Work selected for the 6th Design Week Rio at Bhering Factory
+<2020> Student winner in the Illustration category at the 4th Latin American Design Awards <2018> Work selected for the 6th Design Week Rio at Bhering Factory

 Cripto·gráfico is a graphic and textual research on the narrative and representations of the scariest Brazilian folkloric tales.
 The project's initial focus was on those with presence in the state of Rio de Janeiro.
 This was materialized in a set of publications and memorabilia.
 The research was initially designed with a methodology of classification and organization of those creatures, based on the studies of the Brazilian folklorist Luís da Câmara Cascudo.